smartcontractkit/documentation/docs/Introduction/tutorials/other-tutorials.md

 permalink: "docs/other-tutorials/"
 ---

 Welcome to the Resources page.
-This is list of links and pages you might need to help you out throughout your learning journey.
+This is a list of links and pages that you might need to help you throughout your learning journey.
 If you're new to Chainlink, start with [The Basics](../beginners-tutorial/) tutorial and work through the rest of the tutorial series to better understand the products and services Chainlink offers.
 This page contains more resources, inspiration, and outreach information to further your learning.

 **Table of Contents**